 - Larger than most journals – looks more like a planner

 Is the 5 Second Journal worth your time and money?

 If you have a hard time focusing or get overwhelmed easily and tend to procrastinate, this is a great journal.
 It’s also for people who juggle a lot of projects and need to prioritize.

-The big takeaway?
-It’s a journal that encourages less over-thinking and more action-taking.
+The Takeaway: It’s a journal that will help you think more clearly and encourage action-taking.